nshanian/RNA-seq/README.md

 This workflow will perform STAR mapping / RSEM quantification on paired-end RNA-seq data in <.fastq> format.

-It is written to run as a batch script <sbatch> using SLURM in bash/shell.
+It is written to run as a batch script (sbatch .sh) using SLURM in bash/shell.

 In addition to STAR and RSEM, this workflow will require trim_galore, bedGraphToBigWig, ucsc_tools, samtools, bedtools and r programs.